Gallopsled/pwntools/docs/source/globals.rst

 - ``context``
     - :data:`pwnlib.context.context`
-    - Responsible for most of the pwntools convenience settings
+    - Responsible for most of the binjitsu convenience settings
     - Set `context.log_level = 'debug'` when troubleshooting your exploit
     - Scope-aware, so you can disable logging for a subsection of code via ``pwnlib.context.ContextType.local``
 - ``remote``, ``listen``, ``ssh``, ``process``